3 Ways to Study with Curt

 What Are the Lessons Like?

-You might be wonder just that.
-"What are the lessons like?"
+You might be wondering just that - "What are the lessons like?"

 Both the in-person and skype, and email correspondence lessons are custom lessons based on your goals as well as what every player should know.